 An email marketer's sending reputation directly impacts how consistently their campaigns are delivered to contacts' inboxes.
 It's important to maintain a good reputation so that ISPs will continue to accept and deliver your content to contacts.

-Mailchimp Pro's Compliance Insights offers valuable data about how ISPs view your email campaigns.
+Compliance Insights offers valuable data about how ISPs view your email campaigns.
 We'll display two values: a current account reputation scale and a historical, aggregate view of specific reputation factors.

 If you've been under compliance review before, you'll be able to track your reputation's progress.
 Or, if you send to new contacts or work for a new client, you can track how each campaign send affects your account and catch a potential compliance issue before your account reputation falls below a safe level.

-Your status is based on factors like how many opens, clicks, bounces, and abuse complaints your list has received.
+Your status is based on factors like how many opens, clicks, bounces, and abuse complaints your audience has received.
 We already track these factors in each of your email campaign reports, but Compliance Insights presents this data at a glance, and in relation to other users' reputations.

 To view Compliance Insights, follow these steps.

-Your Current Reputation appears as a scale at the top of the page, and includes a marker to indicate your position.
+In your account Overview, your Current Reputation appears as a scale at the top of the page, and includes a marker to indicate your position.

 After the scale is a table that outlines four Historical Reputation rates: open rate, click rate, bounce rate, and abuse rate.
 For each value, we'll show you whether your total account activity rates Poor, Average, or Good.

 Click the How can I improve? link to find out more about each factor.

 The Current Reputation scale provides a quick look at your current standing.
 Recent compliance events or particularly successful email campaigns move your marker toward Negative or Positive.